-1. The student's institutional charges multiplied by the unearned percentage of the student's funds,

-2. The entire amount of excess funds.
+- 1. The student's institutional charges multiplied by the unearned percentage of the student's funds, or - 2.
+The entire amount of excess funds.

-The school must return this amount even if it did not keep this amount of the student's Title IV program funds.
+Catalog Effective December 31st, 2019 (B) Publication Date: October 1, 1996 The school must return this amount even if it did not keep this amount of the student's Title IV program funds.